MateusLima2801/QuoteMonitor/README.md

 # Instructions

+## Input via command line

+The input is at the form: **asset, maxLimit, minLimit** where the limits are doubles in BRL.

+Example:
+`dotnet run PETR4 30.3 30.0`

 ## SMTP Configurations

 The configurations in **appsettings.json** must be replaced for adjusting to the server chosen and for extracting the target emails, to send messages through.